Applying for parole

 Find out more information about the Throughcare Program on the NAAJA website.

-Under the law, representatives of community members must be consulted when a prisoner who is serving life for murder is being considered for parole.
-Read the law.
+Under the Parole Act 1971, representatives of community members must be consulted when a prisoner who is serving life for murder is being considered for parole.

 Community probation and parole officers supervise remote offenders and assist victims, parolees and the community.